eoli3n/eoli3n.github.io/README.md

 $ cat < EOF > .git/hooks/pre-push
 #!/bin/bash

-# If any command fails in the bellow script, exit with error
-set -e

 # Set the name of the folder that will be created in the parent
 # folder of your repo folder, and which will temporarily
 # hold the generated content.